sansflowey/bad-time/Documentation/Attacks.md

 * Spacing

 ### HeartMode ###
 Changes the behavior of the heart.
-0 is from red, 1 is for blue.
+0 is for red, 1 is for blue.

 * Mode